evmos/evmos/x/inflation/spec/03_hooks.md

 ## Epoch Hook: Inflation

-The epoch hook updates handles the inflation logic at the end of each epoch.
-It is responsible for minting and allocation the epoch mint provision as well as updating the epoch mint provision:
+The epoch hook handles the inflation logic which is run at the end of each epoch.
+It is responsible for minting and allocating the epoch mint provision as well as updating it:

 1. A block is commited, that signalizes that an `epoch` has ended (block `header.Time` has surpassed `epoch_start` + `epochIdentifier`).